dfki-ric-underactuated-lab/skidy/README.md

                  name="plant", project="Project")
 ```

-Generate Python, Matlab, C (C99) and/or LaTeX code from the generated equations.
+Generate Python, Matlab, C (C99), Julia, Cython and/or LaTeX code from the generated equations.
-Note that this can take time, especially for non-simplified equations and complex robots.
+Note that this can take some time, especially for non-simplified equations and complex robots.

 ### 2.3.
 URDF